Understanding Calcium Nodules in Pools

 Here's our take on the onBalance opinion:

 We certainly don't know as much as onBalance when it comes to cement chemistry, but we do know a few things for certain.
 One of them is that aggressive water seeks calcium via the path of least resistance.
-In other words, water is not likely to 'dig a pinhole' sized cavity into cement, when it can etch an infinitely larger surface area lightly.
-That being said, if such a crack or pinhole cavity already exists, then yes, it makes sense to us that aggressive water can get more soluble calcium hydroxide from within that crack.
-But then again, LSI-balanced water could also dissolve calcium hydroxide in a crack.
-Balanced water means it will not dissolve calcium carbonate, CaCO3.
+In other words, water is not likely to 'dig a pinhole' sized cavity into cement, when it can etch a larger surface area more easily.
+So we agree that aggressive water is not likely the culprit behind causing these plaster failures.

 Common Denominators